ionos-cloud/docker-machine-driver/README.md

     * Custom UI URL:  https://cdn.jsdelivr.net/gh/ionos-cloud/ui-driver-ionoscloud@main/releases/v<UI_version|latest>/component.js
     * Whitelist Domains: cdn.jsdelivr.net
 ```
-* The Docker Machine Driver for Ionoscloud is ready to use.
+* The Docker Machine Driver for IONOS CLOUD is ready to use.
 Refer to the [Rancher Cluster](docs/rancher/rancher-cluster.md) section for version-specific instructions and further help with creating RKE1 templates and provisioning clusters.

 ### Option 2: Use with docker-machine or rancher-machine CLIs